mo3azahmed/Discord-AI-Chatbot/README.md

 **TL;DR:**
 A super simple Discord bot that lets you chat with Gemini AI.
-Just mention the bot in a server and it’ll reply.
+Just mention the bot in a server and it’ll reply~

 Setup: